 can always be applied to children.
 However, the increased prevalence of HIV infection in childhood has made it essential to define objective strategies and therapies aimed at improving the quality of care for children.

-The progression of AIDS in untreated infected children is much greater than in adults: in the first year of life, they may have opportunistic diseases such as pneumonia, candidiasis, cytomegalovirus, and tuberculosis.
+The progression of AIDS in infected children who are not being treated is much greater when compared to what happens among adults: already in the first year of life, they can present opportunistic diseases such as pneumonia, candidiasis, cytomegalovirus, and tuberculosis.

 In addition, children are impaired in their growth and development.
 Loss of body mass, for example, is one of the most severe manifestations of HIV disease.

 In children, growth and development retardation is a recognized symptom since the beginning of the epidemic.
 Babies born to HIV-infected mothers appear to gain less weight at three months of age and at six months appear to be smaller than babies exposed but not infected with HIV.